 Tried And True:

 Other Foods I have tried and really like and use occasionally in rotation: Petcurean products - Go and Now products from Petcurean in Western Canada (Go Fit and Free Senior, Go Sensitivity and Shine Salmon or Duck formulas, Go Daily Defense Lamb or Chicken formulas) and any of the NOW products that have reasonable fat levels, always looking to keep the fat content reasonable for our minis.; various Fromm products, Nature's Variety Prairie: New Zealand Venison Meal & Millet Medley; various Wellness formulas (canned and dry); Merrick Senior Medley (dry) and various Merrick canned formulas; Innova: various formulas, I especially like Innova Adult Dry Large or Small Bites, Innova Senior Plus Dry, Innova Adult Dry Red Meat Large or Small Bites (have not tried puppy); California Natural products; Holistic Blend - Chicken and Lamb Formulas; Evo Weight management; Chicken Soup for the Dog Lover's Soul; and PC Nutrition First products, as well as their Nutrition First Small Breed puppy food which I have personally raised litters on, is first rate.
-Fromm Gold Puppy Formula is also wonderful, I raised my most recent litter on it and they did awesome. and A few of the mentioned foods on this page are 15% fat, so I use them only occasionally as a rotational food source: but they are excellent foods if fat content is not a problem for your dog.
+Fromm Gold Puppy Formula is also wonderful, I raised my most recent litter on it and they did awesome. and A few of the mentioned foods on this page are 15% fat, so I use them only rarely as a rotational food source: but they are excellent foods if fat content is not a problem for your dog.

 (back to contents)